gcallah/work/chaps/weber.md

 stresses careful examination of historical circumstances in explaining economic phenomena.

 Furthermore, in *PE*, Weber is engaged in "ideal-type history": he attempts to isolate certain conceptual complexes, e.g., "the *ideal type* of the capitalist employer..."
-(93), and use them to explain particularhistorical passages.
+(93), and use them to explain particular historical passages.
-These complexes are *ideal* in that they are essentially distilled essences of characteristics found to a mixed degree in real people or institutions: no actual person is thought to have perfectly embodied the ideal type "capitalist employer."
+These complexes are *ideal* in that they are distilled essences of characteristics found to a mixed degree in real people or institutions: no actual person is thought to have perfectly embodied the ideal type "capitalist employer."
 Other ideal types employed in *PE* include:

 - The traditional businessman
 - The traditional worker
+- The capitalist worker
 - The Puritan saint
--
+- The modern rationalist

 Lastly, I will note that history by invocation of ideal types has been criticized as "an unstable level of historical understanding" (Oakeshott, 1999: 65): see Callahan (2007) for more on this point.
 It may be worth examining, in another